randa-mu/loops-2025-onlyswaps-workshop/README.md

 3. **Implement `executeSwap`**

    Navigate to the comment labelled `1.`
-   Here you should call `rrequestCrossChainSwap` on the onlyswaps router to actually create an order for the amount required.
+   Here you should call `requestCrossChainSwap` on the onlyswaps router to actually create an order for the amount required.
    You will need to pass the amount + the fee as a value, or else it will revert!

    This emits returns a `requestId` you can use to track the swap.